jacksonrakena/themes/README.md

 Please note modifying your Discord client might get you banned, and that this theme is also only tested and made to work with the desktop Dark theme.

+### Executive Notes
+- Port to Powercord's style manager coming soon.
+- Works with BeautifulDiscord at the moment.

 ### Copyright
 Public domain.